urbanwildlifeinstitute/UWIN_tutorials/tutorials/Detection Mapping/detection_mapping.md

   ungroup() %>%
   distinct(commonName, detections, locationAbbr, DD_Long, DD_Lat) # allows us to retain site level data
 ```
 Great!
 Now we have all the data we need in one place.
-We have all the information we need to plot and map raccoon detections.
+We also have all the information we need to plot and map raccoon detections.

 <a name="plots"></a>

 ## 3. Plotting spatial data
 ### Using ggmap
-There are many packages and base maps we can use to display this data.
+There are many packages and base maps we can use to display these data.
 We will be using a package called `ggmap` which allows us to use public mapping data sources like Google Maps and Stamen Maps to plot our detection data (or any point data!).

+One limitation on using `ggmap` is we need to setup a project API, or application programming interface.
+These API's are free to use up to a $200 credit each month (28,500 maploads per month).
+If you already have a google account, follow [API setup instructions here](https://developers.google.com/maps/documentation/embed/get-api-key).

 ```R
 # install libraries